Edge modes and symmetry-protected topological states in open quantum systems: Model

 \subsection{Dissipative gap}

 While the presence of stationary qubits is a desirable quality, for practical purposes this would ideally be resilient to perturbations.
 Further, it is necessary to understand the system size and parameter dependence of this resilience in order to tune the system for maximum performance.
 To this end, we will begin by studying the low-lying spectral properties of the Lindbladian $\mathcal{L}_0$, describing long-time dynamics just prior to the steady-state.
-We will then consider how perturbations affect the steady state manifold, relative to the timescales present in the unperturbed dynamics, to understand under what conditions these qubits remain coherent for long times.

-Much work has been done on exploring the spectral properties of Lindbladian superoperators, using techniques such as integrability~\cite{Prosen2008Apr,PhysRevLett.122.010401,PhysRevE.102.062210,PhysRevLett.117.137202,SciPostPhys.8.3.044} and random matrix theory~\cite{PhysRevLett.123.140403,Can2019Nov,PhysRevLett.123.234103,Sa2020Jul}.
-The approach we take here to studying the dissipative gap is similar to that of integrability: by observing the presence of small Krylov subspaces under repeated action of the Lindbladian, we will exactly solve a subset of the spectrum, and argue this corresponds to the eigenvalues closest to the imaginary axis (i.e. closest to having zero real part).
-These small subspaces consist of operators that are minimally changed by the action of the Lindbladian, and thus least coupled to the dissipative action of the bath.
-Since this dissipative coupling causes relaxation, we expect such a subspace to possess the longest lifetimes.
+The spectral properties of Lindbladian superoperators have been investigated, using techniques such as integrability~\cite{Prosen2008Apr,PhysRevLett.122.010401,PhysRevE.102.062210,PhysRevLett.117.137202,SciPostPhys.8.3.044} and random matrix theory~\cite{PhysRevLett.123.140403,Can2019Nov,PhysRevLett.123.234103,Sa2020Jul} -- in the following, we will take an approach similar to the former.
+We will consider the influence of perturbations on the steady-state manifold, relative to the timescales of the unperturbed system, to understand the impact of dissipation on the coherence time of these qubits.

-Further motivation for focusing on such subspaces comes from considering them to differ minimally from the manifold of conserved quantities.
-Prior studies of random Lindbladians with local jumps considered models where the only conserved quantity was the identity, corresponding to trace preservation \cite{PhysRevLett.124.100604,PhysRevResearch.3.023190}.
-These uncovered a separation of timescales connected to the spatial locality of operators, quantified by how many sites of the operator differed from identity, with localized operators decaying more slowly than delocalized ones.